FhenixProtocol/fhenix-docs/docs/devdocs/Encryption and Privacy/Privacy-Web3.md

 }
 ```

-In the above Solidity example, someone observing the transaction could potentially infer the chosen branch based on gas usage, events or metadata, which would, in turn, indirectly reveal whether the sender's balance was greater than or equal to the specified amount.
+In the above Solidity example, someone observing the transaction could potentially infer the chosen branch based on gas usage, events, or metadata, which would, in turn, indirectly reveal whether the sender's balance was greater than or equal to the specified amount.

 This example might seem insignificant, but it is important to remember that transactions can often be cheaply simulated with different input parameters.
 In the above example, performing a logarithmic search would reveal the exact balance fairly quickly.